You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Our legitimate interests may include operating and improving the Services, securing the platform, preventing fraud and abuse, personalising user experiences, ranking and recommending content, supporting creator discovery, generating analytics and reports, developing and improving AI and automated systems, handling rights complaints, preserving evidence, communicating with users, enforcing our terms, and protecting BTR, users, creators, rights-holders and third parties.

 Where consent is required, including for certain cookies, tracking technologies, marketing communications, precise location, sensitive data uses, or specific AI/product-improvement uses, we will seek consent where legally required.
+Where the processing of a child's personal data is based on consent in the context of information-society services, we apply the applicable EEA age of digital consent (which member states set between 13 and 16) and seek parental or guardian consent where required.

 Subject to applicable law, you may have rights to request access, correction, erasure, restriction, portability, objection to processing, objection to direct marketing, and rights relating to certain automated decision-making or profiling.
 You may exercise these rights by contacting us using the details in Section 24.